Pastors Are Not Being Faithful if they do not Address Politics (and everything else) From the Pulpit.

 There’s a great lesson here for Christians.
 These first-century Christians’ involvement in politics acted as a protective of every citizen.
 The involvement and instruction in politics can go a long way to establish justice for everyone.

 People ask why young people are leaving the church.
 It’s because they don’t see any real-world relevance.
 Yes, when they die they’ll go to heaven, but what do they do until then?
 God created the world and He established its boundaries and rules for living in every area of life.
 The justice system we have today is largely based on biblical law.
-Let’s tell young people this.
+Well, it used to be.
+The laws that are being overturned today for the most part are laws that Christians spent centuries implementing.
+Let’s tell young people about our history.
 The late Chuck Colson described the time he spoke to the Texas legislature:

 I told them that the only answer to the crime problem is to take nonviolent criminals out of our prisons and make them pay back their victims with restitution.
 This is how we can solve the prison crowding problem.